dakshtitarmare/FitTrack/ROLE_BASED_FUNCTIONALITY.md

 - Visual indicators show current role and permissions
 - Easy role switching for demonstration purposes

-This implementation provides a comprehensive, realistic demonstration of how different railway personnel would interact with the RailTrack AI system based on their roles and responsibilities.
+This implementation provides a comprehensive, realistic demonstration of how different railway personnel would interact with the FitTrack based on their roles and responsibilities.